 - a.
 Only visible with several buffer storage tanks and solar heating system - b.
 Only visible with solar heating system and buffer with 2 internal coils - c.
-Only for solar heating systems with switchover between several tanks

-If the buffer is implemented as a combination tank, further parameters can be set.
+Only for solar heating systems with switchover between several tanks If the buffer is implemented as a combination tank, further parameters can be set.

-8.3.4.6 Buffer top min.
+Detailed descriptions of the parameters are provided below.
+7.3.4.4 Buffer top min.

 Explanation of [Buffer top min.]
 This parameter defines the minimum temperature of the buffer storage tank inside the configured time slot.
 This parameter is factory-set to 10°C. The higher this temperature is set, the larger the heat reserve in the buffer.
 At the same time, however, higher temperatures in the buffer also reduce the solar yield, because the buffer is kept at the [Buffer top min.] temperature using energy from the boiler, even if there is no demand from the consumers.
 The factory setting can remain unchanged, as long as all components of the heating system are controlled by the ETA control system.
 A higher value is required if peaks in output have to be covered, or very fast heat availability is needed.
+Modifying parameters The parameter can be found under:

 Select the parameter and press the [Change] button.
 A settings window will open.

-8.3.4.7 Buff. bottom off

-Explanation of [Buff. bottom off]

-This parameter ends charging of the buffer storage tank by the boiler.
+Enter the value and press the [Accept] button to save.
+7.3.4.5 Buff. bottom off Explanation of [Buff. bottom off] This parameter ends charging of the buffer storage tank by the boiler.
 As soon as the [Buffer bottom] temperature sensor in the buffer storage tank has exceeded the configured [Buff. bottom off] temperature, charging of the buffer by the boiler is stopped.

-This parameter is factory-set to 40°C. The value should be at least 5 - 10°C above the average return temperature of the consumers, but no more than 70°C.

-A high [Buff. bottom off] temperature reduces the number of boiler starts and improves boiler running time.
+This parameter is factory-set to 40°C. The value should be at least 5 - 10°C above the average return temperature of the consumers, but no more than 70°C. A high [Buff. bottom off] temperature reduces the number of boiler starts and improves boiler running time.
+Modifying parameters The parameter can be found under:

 Select the parameter and press the [Change] button.
 A settings window will open.

-8.3.4.8 Function [Extra charge]

-Explanation of the [Extra charge] function

-This function defines a daily point in time for the buffer (=[Extra charging from]) to charge the buffer additionally.
+Enter the value and press the [Accept] button to save.
+7.3.4.6 Function [Extra charge] Explanation of the [Extra charge] function This function defines a daily point in time for the buffer (=[Extra charging from]) to charge the buffer additionally.
 This charging is done independently of the actual consumer requirements and independently of the set time windows.
 A separate minimum temperature [Buffer top min.] and shutdown temperature [Buff. bottom off] can be set for this charge.
 Charging ends as soon as the buffer reaches these temperatures.

 The function is deactivated if one of the two temperatures is set to "0".

 Setting the function

+The parameters can be found under:

 At first, set the parameter [Extra storage activated?] to [Yes], than the other parameters will be displayed.
 Select temperatures [Buffer top min.], [Buff. bottom off] and the time [Extra charging from] and press [Change].
 In the settings window, set the desired values and save them with [Accept].
 To immediately start this additional buffer charge, simply set parameter [ChrgButton] to [On].

-8.3.4.9 Solar heat diss.
+7.3.4.7 Solar heat diss.